AdrianPricopie/Project-Testing-with-BDD/README.md

 This project follows the Behavior-Driven Development (BDD) design pattern, enhancing modularity and maintainability The pages directory encapsulates classes representing specific pages on the ParaBank website, each handling interactions and elements unique to that page.

+Cucumber was built to support [Behaviour-Driven Development (BDD).](https://cucumber.io/docs/bdd/)

+Cucumber is a tool for running automated acceptance tests, written in plain language.
+Because they're written in plain language, they can be read by anyone on your team.
+Because they can be read by anyone, they help improve communication, collaboration and trust on your team

 - **features**: Hold the specifications or scenarios written in Gherkin syntax.
 Gherkin is a human-readable format that describes the behavior of the software in plain language.
 Each feature file typically represents a feature or a user story of the application being developed, and it contains one or more scenarios that describe the various behaviors or functionalities of that feature.
 ```python
 Feature: CustomerCare Feature